An entropy-optimal path to humble AI: Results

-Examining the decision functions of the best models obtained in the crossvalidation (in Figure \ref{fig:synthetic}B and D), it is possible to observe how EON bases its decisions solely on the two informative dimensions.
-In contrast, the decision boundary of the NN model displays noise due to the dependence on the four non-informative dimensions.
-Simple intrinsic rule that provides the exact classification in this problem requires a 6-dimensional vector for distinguishing which two dimensions are informative (with 6 parameters), together with two lines in two informative dimensions that separate the three distributions (4 parameters), and three labels to encode the class affiliation for each of the three distributions (3 parameters).
+The simple intrinsic rule that provides the exact classification in this problem requires a 6-dimensional vector for distinguishing which two dimensions are informative (with 6 parameters), together with two lines in two informative dimensions that separate the three distributions (4 parameters), and three labels to encode the class affiliation for each of the three distributions (3 parameters).
 It means that the exact Kolmogorov complexity, defined as $KC(K,D)=\sup_{X}\inf_M\text{card}_{\theta_M}\left[M(\theta_M |X)\right]$, where $\text{card}_{\theta_M}$ denotes the cardinality with respect to the parameters $\theta_M$ (i.e., the minimal sufficient number of parameters required to encode the model $M$) is equal to 13 sufficient parameters \cite{wallaceMinimumMessageLength1999} The optimal EON model obtained in training has $N=1$ and $K_1=3$, its descriptor length is 15 parameters.
 It is closely matching the $KC$ of the original problem, as the parameters needed to perform the EON classifications are: the locations of the (three) centroids, only in the first two dimensions, one row of the $2\times 3$ stochastic matrix $\theta$, and the $6$-dimensional vector of feature probabilities.
-In contrast, the optimal neuronal network trained on the same data (see Fig.~1D and 1G) is a single layer network with 50 neurons, having a descriptor length that is almost 26 times higher, with 401 tuneable parameters (weights and biases of neurons).
+The learned rules can be examined by inspecting the decision functions of the best model obtained in the crossvalidation (in Figure \ref{fig:synthetic_a}B).